-- a) A demonstration of and training on the setup and operation of the Voting System to the purchasing county's board of elections' members and staff and the county's precinct election officials. - b) A training session on the Voting System's election management system and/or EPBs for the purchasing county's board of elections' members and no less than two and no more than six staff members chosen by the board of elections.
-The training sessions must afford the board members and its staff the opportunity to learn how to setup and program an election, and if applicable design and layout ballots independently of the Supplier's assistance and support. - c) A training session on the following subjects for the purchasing county's board of elections' members and no less than two and no more than six staff members chosen by the board of elections: - i. programming of all voting units and ancillary devices; - ii. tabulating results during the unofficial and official canvass; - iii. ensuring accuracy and integrity of results; - iv. preparing polling places and setting up the system for election day operation; - v.
-Training on accessibility options of the voting system - vi.
-Election day operating procedures; - vii. auditing procedures; - viii. conducting a recount; - ix. preserving records; - x. printing, designing, and formatting election reports; - xi. troubleshooting common issues; - xii. safeguarding and preventing tampering and unauthorized access to all parts of the Voting System; and
+- a) A demonstration of and training on the setup and operation of the Voting System to the purchasing county's board of elections' members and staff and the county's precinct election officials.
+Periodic re-training, and training of new personnel, should be considered as part of the training program. - b) A training session on the Voting System's election management system for the purchasing county's board of elections' members and no less than two and no more than six staff members chosen by the board of elections.
+The training sessions must afford the board members and its staff the opportunity to learn how to setup and program an election, and if applicable design and layout ballots independently of the Supplier's assistance and support. - c) A training session on the following subjects for the purchasing county's board of elections' members and no less than two and no more than six staff members chosen by the board of elections: - i. programming of all voting units and ancillary devices; - ii. tabulating results during the unofficial and official canvass; - iii. ensuring accuracy and integrity of results; - iv. preparing polling places and setting up the system for election day operation; - v. training on accessibility options of the voting system; - vi. election day operating procedures; - vii. auditing procedures; - viii. conducting a recount; - ix. preserving records; - x. printing, designing, and formatting election reports; - xi. troubleshooting common issues;